Robert Piggott Subject Overview: Physical Education

-* Develop competence to excel in a broad range of physical activities
+* To allow all children to enjoy and develop competence to excel in a broad range of sports and physical activities

-* Are physically active for sustained periods of time
+* To ensure all children are physically active for sustained periods of time

-* Have an awareness of and progressing towards competitive sports and activities
+* To have an awareness of and to be able to progress towards competitive sports and activities

-* Lead healthy, active lives, promoting positive mental health and showing an understanding of how the body functions during sport
+* To teach children how to lead healthy, active lives, promoting positive mental health and showing an understanding of how the body functions during sport

 Our pedological approach to teaching this subject in the Robert Piggott CE Schools:

 We believe that physical education, experienced in a safe and supportive environment, is a unique and vital contributor to a pupil’s physical development and well-being.
 Our broad and balanced physical education curriculum is intended to provide for pupils’ increasing self-confidence in their physical ability.
-This is evident in our attainment of a SCHOOL GAMES Gold Award.
-To further advance these skills, we integrate our REAL PE scheme, to enhance our children’s learning.
+This is evident in our attainment of a SCHOOL GAMES Silver Award.

 Pupils will be taught to:

-In Key Stage Two we continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
-They should enjoy communicating, collaborating and competing with each other.
+In Key Stage Two we continue to apply and develop a broader range of skills, learning how to use them in different ways and linking them to make actions and sequences of movement.
+Children should enjoy communicating, collaborating and competing.
 We also participate in inter-school competitions across a variety of sports throughout the academic year to develop the skill of showing grace in both victory and defeat as well as showing courage and determination to continue.
-They should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
+The children should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.

 Pupils should be taught to: